barrettotte/alkahest/guide/README.md

 Run `make help` for the complete concise workflow.
 Build output is disposable and lives under `_build/`; open `_build/full/html/index.html` after `make draft`.
-This private development guide expects the parent repository's engine image to have been built once with `make bootstrap`; normal author commands need no host Python, uv, Quarto, or network access.
+This in-repository guide expects the parent repository's engine image to have been built once with `make bootstrap`; normal author commands need no host Python, uv, Quarto, or network access.